Emergency Preparedness and School Safety

 - It is important to remember that each emergency presents a unique set of variables, which will be evaluated prior to a decision to use the District's emergency communication system.
 Those variables include the nature of the emergency, time of emergency, estimated duration of the emergency, direction given by law enforcement and emergency services agencies, and impact on immediate safety of students and staff.
 The District's highest priority is to first evaluate and respond to the emergency and ensure the immediate safety of students; and then to notify parents/guardians if the individual emergency dictates.

-- The accuracy of the District's Emergency Communication System (Blackboard) is dependent on making sure all information is up-to-date in the school district's database (Q Parent Connection).
+- The accuracy of the District's Emergency Communication System (Parent Square) is dependent on making sure all information is up-to-date in the school district's database (Q Parent Connection).
 Any adjustments in your contact information can be made by contacting your local school.
 It is important to keep your contact information up-to-date at all times, even changes in email addresses.

 - The caller ID will be the District's main number (925) 462-5500.
 Please don't hang up.
 If you pick up the voicemail at a later date, listen to the entire message.
 Do not call the school or the District office.
 If it is an emergency notification, it will include instructions.